Need an attorney and don’t know where to turn, turn to the Lawyer Referral & Information Service of the Dayton Bar Association.

 What if I misplaced the name and number of the Attorney you referred me to?

-Simply contact our LRS explain the situation to the Intake Specialist, and we will give you the information you need.
+Simply contact our LRIS explain the situation to the Intake Specialist, and we will give you the information you need.

-What if I need to know the address or telephone number of an Attorney not on the LRS Panel?
+What if I need to know the address or telephone number of an Attorney not on the LRIS Panel?

 Our staff will make every effort to give you the information you need.
 If the attorney is not in our database, we may refer you to the Administrative Offices of the Dayton Bar Association (937) 222.7902.
 All attorneys with an Ohio license are listed with The Supreme Court of Ohio's Office of Attorney Registration.
 For information on the attorney or click here to look attorneys up online.